Hamilton’s Tavern: Seeking Craft Beer in South Park [CLOSED]

 • Bar/Brewery

-• Hamilton’s Tavern: Seeking Craft Beer in South Park [CLOSED]
+• Hamilton’s Tavern: Craft Beer in San Diego’s South Park [CLOSED]

 Hamilton's Tavern has a neighborhood feel and a top-notch beer program.

-San Diego’s 30th Street might as well be paved with gold considering its rep with SoCal beer drinkers.
-Still, the hoppy focus is normally on the stretch that flanks University Avenue in North Park.
-The final stop on our San Diego beer tour was due south, at Hamilton’s Tavern in South Park, yet another beer lover’s haven that’s worth a detour.
+30th Street might as well be paved with gold considering its rep with SoCal beer drinkers.
+San Diego beertrepreneurs have concentrated their hoppy focus on a stretch that flanks University Avenue in North Park.
+Hamilton’s Tavern was the final stop on our San Diego beer tour, yet another beer lover’s haven that’s worth a detour to South Park.

-We already made five beer-driven stops in San Diego and were nearing capacity.
-Given that, it came down to a single pint.
+We already made five beer-driven San Diego stops and were nearing capacity.
+Given that, I ordered a single pint.

 Hamilton’s Tavern replaced a neighborhood dive bar called Sparky’s in 2006.
 Owner Scot Blair named his bar for longtime South Park resident, who ironically doesn’t drink beer.
 Blair retained the bar’s neighborhood feel, featuring a curved wooden bar, an always-changing blackboard menu, 25 taps, pool table and shuffleboard.